qwfy/doc-browser/README.md

 echo "binary installed to $(stack path --local-bin)"
 ```

 Note, due to a restriction of stack, you shouldn't delete the `.stack-work` directory inside the source code directory you just cloned after the build, for the installed binary still need to access files in it.
-If you really don't want to depends on this `.stack-wrok` directory, you can copy the `ui` directory of this repository to somewhere, say `/foo/ui`, and then start this application with `doc_browser_datadir=/foo doc-browser` instead of the usual `doc-browser`.
+If you really don't want to depends on this `.stack-wrok` directory, you can copy the `ui` directory of this repository to somewhere, say `/foo/ui`, and `config.yaml` to `/foo/config.yaml`, and then start this application with `doc_browser_datadir=/foo doc-browser` instead of the usual `doc-browser`.

 If you have trouble building this application, you can: